AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 Drei Zinnen/ Tre Cime di Lavaredo

-For one of the last places to go in the Dolomites, I suggest Drei Zinnen, a.k.a.Tre Cime di Lavaredo.
+One of the best things to do in the Dolomites is visiting the Drei Zinnen.
+I suggest Drei Zinnen, a.k.a.Tre Cime di Lavaredo.
 This will also require a full day as it is time-consuming to reach.

 Tre Cime di Lavaredo is made up of three mountains that reach almost 300 meter high.
 When the Dolomites were named a UNESCO World Heritage Site in 2009, these three peaks became its symbol.